Yandex Cloud

 ) ENGINE = Kafka(<name_of_collection_with_authentication_data>);

 These tables will be automatically populated with messages consumed from Managed Service for Apache Kafka® topics.
-When reading data, Managed Service for ClickHouse® uses the previously configured credentials for the ACCESS_ROLE_CONSUMER role account.
+When reading data, Managed Service for ClickHouse® uses the previously configured settings for users with the ACCESS_ROLE_CONSUMER role.

-For more details on creating Kafka-engine tables, see this ClickHouse® article.
+For more information about creating Kafka tables, see this ClickHouse® article.

 Send test data to your Managed Service for Apache Kafka® topicsSend test data to your Managed Service for Apache Kafka® topics